 Entry requirements for the Master of Specialist Teaching are detailed on the regulations button.
 All new applicants to a Specialist Teaching programme at Massey University must make an online Selected Entry application and be selected onto the programme.
-Students previously selected for and enrolled in a Specialist Teaching programme at Massey University will enrol online but will not go through the selection process.
+Students previously selected for and enrolled in a Specialist Teaching programme at Massey University will apply online but will not go through the selection process.

 The closing date for applications is 10 December 2018 for the 2019 intake.